evanpeikon/GSE_130646/README.md

 The image above depicts the top three marker genes expressed in each of our cluster.
 Now, we'll take the top marker gene for each cluster and then visualize it's expression across all clusters to observe it's distribution:
 ```
+# initialize list of top marker gene for each clsuter
 marker_genes = ['APOD', 'RGS5', 'AQP1', 'FABP4', 'FABP5', 'TAGLN', 'DARC', 'APOC1', 'NKG7', 'MFAP5', 'TYROBP', 'CD52']

-# Plot UMAP for each marker gene
+# plot UMAP for each marker gene
 fig, axes = plt.subplots(nrows=3, ncols=4, figsize=(20, 15))
 axes = axes.flatten()